 |QuickBooks Payments||$49 or $79 with charging stand||No monthly fee||2.4% to 3.4% + $0.30|

 |Shopify Payments||$29 for chip and swipe reader||Monthly fees between $29 and $299||2.4% to 2.7%|

 No. Cashless payment applications or mobile wallets, like Google Pay, are consumer apps.
 They work with consumer credit cards to allow your customers to make payments from their mobile phones.
 They are not intended to be used by merchants to accept payments.

 In the past, businesses that traveled were limited to accepting credit card payments over the phone or accepting cash or checks, which carried certain risks and logistical challenges.
 Today, mobile credit card processors have solved that problem.
-Whether your business is mobile as a matter of operations or you’re visiting a trade show or convention, a mobile credit card processor allows you to do business anywhere.
-By keeping in mind the criteria above and comparing the details of each service to one another, you can make the best decision for your business’s mobile payment collections.
+Whether your business is mobile as a matter of operations or you’re visiting a trade show or convention, a mobile credit card processor allows you to conduct business anywhere.
+Keep in mind the criteria above and compare the details of each service to one another to make the best decisions about your business’s mobile payment collections.